 Chair Yoga poses do not require much equipment or space.
 You can practice this form of yoga even in the workplace.

 Chair Yoga for Seniors Beginners at Workplace

 The vast majority of us spend time sitting in front of a computer screen in the office.
 Your body fills with stress and fatigue and the only time for rest is during lunch or washroom breaks.
-Practicing chair yoga with proper spinal movements and complete focus on breathing helps keep the mind and body alert.
+Practising chair yoga with proper spinal movements and a complete focus on breathing helps keep the mind and body alert.

-There are many chair yoga for seniors beginners poses that help you find relief from fatigue and chronic pain, both of which come as you enter old age.
+There are many chair yoga for senior beginners poses that help you find relief from fatigue and chronic pain, both of which come as you enter old age.
 Before moving ahead let’s see how chair yoga helps professionals stay fit while working at the office.

-Chair Yoga for Senior Beginners – The Poses
+Yoga for Elderly Beginners – The Poses

 1. Seated Mountain Pose

 1) Take in a deep breath and sit straight on a chair.
 Make sure you extend the spine.